qdm12/gluetun-wiki/setup/providers/airvpn.md

 The list of servers for AirVPN is available in the [source code](https://github.com/qdm12/gluetun/blob/master/internal/storage/servers.json).

 The table of servers cannot be put here unfortunately as there are too many servers and the Github markdown engine then fails.

+## VPN port forwarding

+If you want to use VPN server side port forwarding:

+1. Log in your AirVPN account at [airvpn.org/client](https://airvpn.org/client/)
+1. Obtain a port from [airvpn.org/ports](https://airvpn.org/ports/)
+1. Add the port to the environment variable `FIREWALL_VPN_INPUT_PORTS`